-Faculty in each applied area will evaluate and determine proficiency level attainment by each student during the jury at the end of each semester.
-The student's level attainment will be indicated on a Levels Form, which will include the signature of each faculty member in attendance at the jury.
+Faculty in each applied area will evaluate and determine proficiency level attainment by each student during the performance examination at the end of each semester.
+The student's level attainment will be indicated on a Levels Form, which will include the signature of each faculty member in attendance at the performance examination.
 This form will be filed in the School of Music office.
-The following chart identifies the semester in which the proficiency levels must be completed in each degree
+The following chart identifies the semester in which the proficiency levels must be completed in each degree.

+Semester: 1 2 3 4 5 6 7 8

+Degree AMU 2000 2000 2000 2000 4000 4000 4000 4000

+Level:

-Semester 1 2 3 4 5 6 7 8 Degree AMU Level 2000 2000 2000 2000 4000 4000 4000 4000 Music Education 1 Level 2 Level4 2 Music Industry 1 Level 2 Music Performance e Le vel1 L Level 2 Level 3 Level 4 Level 5 3 Level 6 Level 7 1 Level 8 2 Music Therapy 1 Level 3 MUSP - Sacre ed Level 4 3 Level 5 1 Level 6 2 MUSP - Composition Level 2 Level 3 1 Le evel 4 2
+Music Education Level 2 Level 4 2

+Music Industry Level 2

+Music Performance Level 1 Level 2 Level 3 Level 4 Level 5 3 Level 6 Level 7 1 Level 8 2

+Music Performance - Sacred Music Level 4 3 Level 5 1 Level 6 2

+Music Performance - Composition Level 2 Level 3 1 Level 4 2

+Music Therapy 4000 ·

+Level 3